Smoking: Opium

 In the 19th century, the practice of smoking opium became widespread in China.
 Previously, opium had only been ingested via consumption, and then only for its medicinal properties (opium was an anaesthetic).
-The narcotic was also outlawed in China sometime in the early 18th century due the societal issues it caused.
+The narcotic was also outlawed in China sometime in the early 18th century due to the societal issues it caused.
 Due to a massive trade imbalance, however, foreign merchants started to smuggle opium into China via Canton, to the chagrin of the Chinese authorities.
 Attempts by Chinese official Lin Zexu to eliminate the trade led to the outbreak of the First Opium War.
 The Chinese defeat in the First and Second Opium Wars resulted in the legalization of the importation of opium into China.

 Opium smoking later spread with Chinese immigrants and spawned many infamous opium dens in Chinatowns around South and Southeast Asia, Europe and the Americas.
 In the latter half of the 19th century, opium smoking became popular in the artistic community in Europe, especially Paris; artists' neighborhoods such as Montparnasse and Montmartre became virtual "opium capitals".
 While opium dens that catered primarily to emigrant Chinese continued to exist in Chinatowns around the world, the trend among the European artists largely abated after the outbreak of World War I. The consumption of Opium abated in China during the Cultural Revolution in the 1960s and 1970s.